disesdi/disesdi.github.io/2/nist_forensics.md

 NIST standards, recommendations, and best practices set industry standards and are considered a valuable resource by cybersecurity professionals.

+These resources are by no means exhaustive–there is a lot more to see on the NIST Digital Evidence site.

 NIST resources are broad.
-No one blog post could truly be an exhaustive catalog of what’s available, so you should definitely check out their cybersecurity resources yourself!
+No one blog post could easily fit a catalog of what’s available, so you should definitely check out their cybersecurity resources yourself!

-These resources are by no means exhaustive–there is a lot more to see on the NIST Digital Evidence site.

-According to the site, the projects we’re about to dive into *“are just a few examples of how [NIST helps] the digital forensics community to address these challenges.”
+According to the site, the projects we’re about to dive into "*are just a few examples of how [NIST helps] the digital forensics community to address these challenges.*”

 ## The Resources: 5 Excellent & Free NIST Digital Forensics Sites To Check Out